A neighborhood that’ll get you in the spirit

 The simplest way to describe Bangers & Lace – craft beer heaven.
 What could be more heavenly than a humble, lodge-like bar that offers 32 draft beers from all over?
 Then, they add savory sausage plates to the mix, such as their “Cheddarwürst” and chicken sausage.

-The quirky name refers to their food and beer.
+The quirky name of this restaurant and bar in Wicker Park refers to the food and beer.
 “Bangers” is British terminology for sausage and “Lace” refers to the beer foam that drips on the side of a glass.

 1059 North Wolcott Avenue